Find Affordable College Courses

 About 53% of the students majoring in other interdisciplinary studies at the school are women while 47% are male.

-Read full report on Other Multi/Interdisciplinary Studies at Minnesota State University - Mankato
+Full Other Multi/Interdisciplinary Studies at Minnesota State University - Mankato Report

-University of Minnesota - Crookston did quite well in this year’s ranking of the most popular places for other multi/interdisciplinary studies students to get a bachelor’s degree.
-It came in at #6 on the list.
-Located in the town of Crookston, UMN Crookston is a public school with a small student population.
+University of Minnesota - Crookston landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree other multi/interdisciplinary studies programs.
+Located in the distant town of Crookston, UMN Crookston is a public college with a small student population.

 Of the 28 students majoring in other interdisciplinary studies at UMN Crookston, 50% are male and 50% are female.